raspberrypi/documentation/configuration/wireless/wireless-cli.md

 # Setting WiFi up via the command line

-This method is suitable if you don't have access to the graphical user interface normally used to set up WiFi on the Raspberry Pi.
+This method is suitable if you don't have access to the graphical user interface normally used to set up Wi-Fi on the Raspberry Pi.
 It is particularly suitable for use with a serial console cable if you don't have access to a screen or wired Ethernet network.
 Note also that no additional software is required; everything you need is already included on the Raspberry Pi.

 ## Using raspi-config

-The quickest way to enable wireless networking is to use the command line raspi-config tool.
+The quickest way to enable wireless networking is to use the command line `raspi-config` tool.

 `sudo raspi-config`

-Select the **Network Options** item from the menu, then the **Wi-fi** option.
+Select the **Network Options** item from the menu, then the **Wi-Fi** option.
 On a fresh install, for regulatory purposes, you will need to specify the country in which the device is being used.
 Then set the SSID of the network, and the passphrase for the network.
-If you do not know the SSID of the network you want to connect to, see the next section on how to list available networks prior to running raspi-config.
+If you do not know the SSID of the network you want to connect to, see the next section on how to list available networks prior to running `raspi-config`.

-Note that raspi-config does not provide a complete set of options for setting up wireless networking; you may need to refer to the extra sections below for more details if raspi-config fails to connect the Pi to your requested network.
+Note that `raspi-config` does not provide a complete set of options for setting up wireless networking; you may need to refer to the extra sections below for more details if `raspi-config` fails to connect the Pi to your requested network.

-## Getting WiFi network details
+## Getting Wi-Fi network details

-To scan for WiFi networks, use the command `sudo iwlist wlan0 scan`.
-This will list all available WiFi networks, along with other useful information.
+To scan for Wi-Fi networks, use the command `sudo iwlist wlan0 scan`.
+This will list all available Wi-Fi networks, along with other useful information.
 Look out for:

-1. 'ESSID:"testing"' is the name of the WiFi network.
+1. 'ESSID:"testing"' is the name of the Wi-Fi network.

 1. 'IE: IEEE 802.11i/WPA2 Version 1' is the authentication used.
 In this case it's WPA2, the newer and more secure wireless standard which replaces WPA.
 This guide should work for WPA or WPA2, but may not work for WPA2 enterprise.
 For WEP hex keys, see the last example [here](http://www.freebsd.org/cgi/man.cgi?query=wpa_supplicant.conf&sektion=5&apropos=0&manpath=NetBSD+6.1.5).
 You'll also need the password for the wireless network.
 For most home routers, this is found on a sticker on the back of the router.
 The ESSID (ssid) for the examples below is `testing` and the password (psk) is `testingPassword`.